 In other words, computing devices can exchange information in a request/response method; so that a request is sent by one computers and another computer responds to the request.

-The request/response method, is used in a SOAP connection, so that computers can communicate to each other.
+The request/response method is used in a SOAP connection.
+So

 Many applications accomplish this type of communication, with a combination of application specific information and features.